National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 Given that military service is intellectually challenging, physically arduous and often inherently dangerous anyway, the overall operational effectiveness of the force and its occupational health and safety levels should not be further risked by lowering entry-level standards in this manner.

 It cannot be justified for national security, military or economic reasons in Australia's current strategic circumstances.
+But this situation needs to be kept under regular review.

-But a selective scheme would be hard to implement equitably or efficiently.
+But a selective military conscription scheme would be hard to implement equitably or efficiently.
 While it avoids many of the military pitfalls of a universal scheme it suffers from many of the same economic (and political) disadvantages.

-National service may or may not be desirable for a range of political or social reasons.
+Military or civil national service may or may not be desirable for a range of political or social reasons.
 As a staunchly non-partisan organisation the ADA has no position on this matter except to note that it should not be the defence force's job to fix society's wider perceived ills.

 Such real and perceived ills and their cures are the shared responsibility of all Australians.